hopv/nola/README.md

 ## Story

-### Impredicative Invariants
+### Nested Invariants

-By *impredicative invariants*, we mean various forms of invariants or protocols expressed by separation-logic propositions, which can flexibly model or reason about shared mutable state.
+By *nested invariants*, we mean various forms of invariants or protocols expressed by separation-logic propositions that may contain invariants themselves.
+They can flexibly model or reason about shared mutable state.
 Impredicative invariants have been essential in the modern usage of separation logic, especially [Iris](https://iris-project.org/).

-The standard (impredicative) invariant in Iris is `inv N P : iProp`, which uses the namespace `N` for access.
+The standard invariant in Iris is `inv N P : iProp`, which uses the namespace `N` for access.
 Iris also uses cancellable invariants and non-atomic invariants.

-Also, [RustBelt](https://plv.mpi-sws.org/rustbelt/popl18/) built an Iris library called the lifetime logic to semantically model borrows of the [Rust](https://www.rust-lang.org/) programming language as rich impredicative invariants.
+Also, [RustBelt](https://plv.mpi-sws.org/rustbelt/popl18/) built an Iris library called the lifetime logic to semantically model borrows of the [Rust](https://www.rust-lang.org/) programming language as rich invariants.
-For example, Rust's mutable borrow `&'a mut T` is modeled by an impredicative invariant called a full borrow `&{α} P : iProp`.
+For example, Rust's mutable borrow `&'a mut T` is modeled by an invariant called a full borrow `&{α} P : iProp`.
 It borrows during the lifetime `α` mutable state expressed by an Iris proposition `P : iProp`.
 This is an advanced form of cancellable invariant.